Thinking of joining a study?

 • 2.
 Desire to become pregnant within the following 12 months.

 • 5.
-Known subfertility or history of ectopic pregnancy, unless intra-uterine pregnancy afterwards.
+Known subfertility or history of ectopic pregnancy, unless intra-uterine pregnancy afterwards, or grade 3-4 endometriosis proven by laparoscopy.

 • 9.
 Family history of endometrial cancer, except BRCA genome mutation.